sauravraghuvanshi/azure-docs-powershell/Az/Az.Monitor/Az.Monitor.md

 Delete a data collection rule association.

 ### [Remove-AzDiagnosticSetting](Remove-AzDiagnosticSetting.md)
-Deletes existing diagnostic settings for the specified resource.
+Remove a diagnostic setting for the a resource.

 ### [Remove-AzInsightsPrivateLinkScope](Remove-AzInsightsPrivateLinkScope.md)
 delete private link scope